-Alternatives from voice over the internet (VoIP) – VoIP home phone providers, such as Ooma, transmit your calls over the Internet, rather than through traditional telephone cables or cell towers, at much lower rates.
+There are alternatives from Voice over Internet Protocol (VoIP).
+VoIP home phone providers, such as Ooma, transmit your calls over the Internet, rather than through traditional telephone cables or cell towers, at much lower rates.

 How much can you save by switching to Ooma?
 Read on to find out.

-Let’s start with landline home phone service.
-About 46 percent of Americans are using landlines at home.
+Let’s start with landline phone service.
+A research report by the Center for Disease Control’s National Center for Health Statistics estimates that during the first half of 2020, less than 32% of Americans lived in a household with a traditional landline phone.
 On average, a landline costs $42 per month.
 As to the hardware, you probably already have a cordless home telephone on hand, but purchasing a new one would cost about $40 for a basic model.
 So annual costs for landline phone service and hardware would be $544.

-As to VoIP (Voice over Internet Protocol), average costs vary widely based on the service package and the provider, making it nearly impossible to identify typical rates for the industry.
-However, we can tell you that switching to VoIP phones is an increasingly popular choice.
-In 2018, the VoIP market in North America is forecast at $9 billion, and it’s expected to increase to $23.5 billion in the next six years.
-To put that into context, VoIP in North America already far exceeds the total landline revenue in North America, which is expected to total $879 million in 2018.
+As to VoIP, average costs vary widely based on the service package and the provider, making it nearly impossible to identify typical rates for the industry.
+However, we can tell you that switching to VoIP phones is a popular choice and you can even port your phone number.
+In 2021, the VoIP market in the U.S. is forecast at $13.8 billion, while the total landline revenue in the U.S. is expected to total $1.1 billion in 2021.

 Ooma’s VoIP home phone service options start with Ooma home phone services, which is the ultimate low-cost phone service.
 The monthly rate is free.
 You only pay a few dollars per month for applicable taxes and fees.
 Basic customers get unlimited U.S. calling, the use of Ooma’s free calling app, calling integration with Amazon Echo, access to 911 service, and many other advanced calling features to provide you with a high-quality home phone.